MIC-DKFZ/gpconvcnp/README.md

 ## Running the Experiments

 Our experiment script is part of the `neuralprocess` package and can be found at `neuralprocess/experiment/neuralprocessexperiment.py`.
-You will find that our experiments uses the PytochExperiment class from [trixi](https://trixi.readthedocs.io/en/develop/) for logging and configuration.
+You will find that our experiment uses the PytochExperiment class from [trixi](https://trixi.readthedocs.io/en/develop/) for logging and configuration.
 This gives us a great deal of flexibility, but we will only list the relevant options to reproduce the experiments from the paper.
 You basically only need to run the following command

     python neuralprocessexperiment.py LOG_DIR -m MODS